|

 Be proactive when looking for funding

-- If you are looking for funding, start early and be proactive about possible gaps in your funding support.
+- Start looking for funding early and be proactive about possible gaps in your funding support.

 - Seek out and apply for fellowships from federal agencies, professional organizations, and private foundations related to your discipline.
 Selected opportunities are listed on the Graduate School's fellowships webpage, and you can ask your advisor and peers in your discipline for help identifying possible fellowships to support your graduate study.